 DSI strives to build strong, long-term partnerships with all its suppliers.
 As a responsible and sustainable company, we prioritise partnerships with local suppliers wherever possible, allowing us to support local economic development, resilience, and value creation.
-In 2020, 48% of our suppliers were local.
-Despite the slow-down in operations and focus on the restructuring plan, 60% of total procurement spending created value for local suppliers, a level that has been consistent for the past three years.
+In 2021, 32% of our suppliers were local.
+Despite the slow-down in operations and focus on the restructuring plan, 37% of total procurement spending created value for local suppliers.